-- Data Science for Everyone: Gain insights into data science without code as you dive deeper into what data science is and why it is so popular.
+- Understanding Data Science: Gain insights into data science without code as you dive deeper into what data science is and why it is so popular.

-- Machine Learning for Everyone: Learn what’s behind the machine learning hype with many hands-on exercises to get you past the jargon.
+- Understanding Machine Learning: Learn what’s behind the machine learning hype with many hands-on exercises to get you past the jargon.

-- Data Visualization for Everyone: Data visualization is one of the most impactful ways to communicate with data.
+- Understanding Data Visualization: Data visualization is one of the most impactful ways to communicate with data.
 Learn the best practices of data visualization and discover the most user-friendly data visualization tools.

-- Data Engineering for Everyone: Finding gold in data is impossible without the mine.
+- Understanding Data Engineering: Finding gold in data is impossible without the mine.
 It is the responsibility of data engineers to lay the foundations that make data science possible.
 Discover how data engineers facilitate the flow of data through an organization.

-- Cloud Computing for Everyone: Cloud computing has become a part of many a company’s tech stack, but what is the cloud?
+- Understanding Cloud Computing: Cloud computing has become a part of many a company’s tech stack, but what is the cloud?
 Why has cloud computing become so popular?
 Get the answers to these questions and so much more in this beginner-friendly course.